samblenny/txtseq/README.md

    percussion on voice 1.

 4. Store MIDI events packed as integers in an `array.array('L')` to save memory compared to regular lists of objects.
+This works for note on and off events with a very straightforward encoding, as long as I always send the velocity as a hardcoded constant.
+MIDI CC messages would be a hassle to pack into uint32, so I won't worry about those for now.